bigmistqke/solid-contenteditable/README.md

 }
 ```

-### History Heuristic
+### History Strategy

-`historyHeuristic` is a function that determines whether two consecutive history entries (patches) should be merged during undo/redo operations.
+`historyStrategy` is a function that determines whether two consecutive history entries (patches) should be merged during undo/redo operations.
 This feature allows for customizing the behavior of the history stack based on the nature of the changes.

-#### Default Heuristic
+#### Default Strategy

-The default `historyHeuristic` implementation in `<ContentEditable/>` behaves as follows:
+The default `historyStrategy` implementation in `<ContentEditable/>` behaves as follows:

 - It only merges consecutive text insertions (`insertText`).
 - It will concatenate patches when they both involve adding either whitespace or non-whitespace characters.